The characters of the movie were based on real people.

 Matt Damon used the Oakley M Frame sunglasses in the film.

-Green Zone is Brendan Gleeson’s first role as a CIA agent, which set a precedent for other similar roles in the future.
+Green Zone is Brendan Gleeson’s first role as a CIA agent, which set a precedence for other similar roles in the future.